woodrush/lambdalisp/README.md

-The LambdaLisp execution flow is thus as follows: you first encode the input string (Lisp program and stdin) as lambda terms, apply it to `LambdaLisp = λx. ...`, beta-reduce it until it is in beta normal form, and parse the output lambda term as a Mogensen-Scott-encoded list of bits (inspecting the equivalence of lambda terms is quite simple in this case since it is in beta normal form).
+The LambdaLisp execution flow is thus as follows: you first encode the input string (Lisp program and stdin) as lambda terms, apply it to `LambdaLisp = λx. ...`, beta-reduce it until it is in beta normal form, and parse the output lambda term as a lambda-encoded list of bits (inspecting the equivalence of lambda terms is quite simple in this case since it is in beta normal form).
 This rather complex flow is supported exactly as is in 3 lambda-calculus-based programming languages:
 Binary Lambda Calculus, Universal Lambda, and Lazy K.

 ### Lambda-Calculus-Based Programming Languages
-Binary Lambda Calculus (BLC) and Universal Lambda (UL) are programming languages with the exact same I/O strategy described above - a program is expressed as a pure lambda term that takes a Mogensen-Scott-encoded string and returns a Mogensen-Scott-encoded string.
+Binary Lambda Calculus (BLC) and Universal Lambda (UL) are programming languages with the exact same I/O strategy described above - a program is expressed as a pure lambda term that takes a lambda-encoded string and returns a lambda-encoded string.
 When the interpreters for these languages `Blc` and `clamb` are run on the terminal, the interpreter automatically encodes the input bytestream to lambda terms, performs beta-reduction, parses the output lambda term as a list of bits, and prints the output as a string in the terminal.